invidian/secure-and-reproducible-arch-linux/README.md

 Top level X.509 certificate with RSA key-pair used in Secure Boot process.
-"Platform" in "Platform Key" refers to [Computing platform](https://en.wikipedia.org/wiki/Computing_platform), which can be an actual piece of hardware you execute code on, but can also be a virtualized environment or a web browser.
+"Platform" in "Platform Key" refers to [Computing platform](https://en.wikipedia.org/wiki/Computing_platform), which can be an actual piece of hardware you execute code on, but can also be a visualized environment or a web browser.

 Owning Platform Private Key allows you to proof to the UEFI that you are the physical owner of the hardware.

 This trust is established by requiring physical presence to the unit (platform) to "take ownership", so to add initial PK.

-If the attacker poseses the Platform Private Key and access to the hardware, it does not give them direct access to execute code on the platform, as one needs to execute code, which will add a malicious public key to the signature database.
+If the attacker posses the Platform Private Key and access to the hardware, it does not give them direct access to execute code on the platform, as one needs to execute code, which will add a malicious public key to the signature database.

 Usually this key is populated with device manufacturer (OEM) key and it signs KEK keys, including Microsoft CA.